appsmithorg/appsmith-docs/website/docs/reference/widgets/rich-text-editor.md

 <dd>

 The `text` property retrieves the value entered by the user.
-It allows you to access the input or text content provided within the widget.
+If no text is entered by the user, the default value would be displayed.

 *Example:*